28 Jul Effective Tips on Testing and Tagging

 Any electrical device that has a flexible cable, a removable plug or runs on a voltage of more than 50V should be ideally tested and tagged.
 For example, laptops, desktops, photocopiers, fax machines, kitchen and tea room appliances of staff, extension cords, power boards, etc.

 It is always considered as a good practice to turn off all electrical appliances before you inspect them.
 This is done keeping your safety in mind and to avoid any kind of accidents.

 The frequency of testing electrical equipment usually depends on the item, where it is used, how often it is used and how old is it.
-Professional technicians normally have an idea of how often appliances should be tested.
-But remember always get an appliance tested if ever you notice any possible electrical issues like a chord fraying or anything else that is abnormal.
+Professional technicians generally have an idea of how often appliances should be tested.
+Remember to always get an appliance tested if you notice any potential electrical issues such as a chord fraying or anything else that is abnormal.